 BA, MA, PGCE

-tantalise your existentialist craving.
+For those of you that don't know me, I am a teacher of philosophy.
+And here laid bare is my finest academic work to tantalise your existentialist craving.
 As well as a few jokes and taunts, I will be pondering over the meaning of life until your brain finally decides to give in and shut down.
 Is it really worth the trouble (some of you might be asking)?
-Indubitably, yes.
+Undoubtedly, yes.
 We arrive in the universe barred from knowing why.
 Is anyone else frustrated?

 Some of you may think you already have the answer.
-It is one that usually involves either religion, some form of happiness, perhaps a meaningful relationship, a destined hobby, work, survival, children, or a combination.
+It is one that usually involves either religion, some form of happiness, perhaps a meaningful relationship, a hobby, work, survival, children, or a combination.
 All of these most certainly hold some kind of inherent value.
-But the same underlying question always applies - why, why, why, Delilah?
+But the same underlying question always applies - why?

-Therefore to broaden my horizons I thought it would be quite the challenge to study at university, on everything from Plato to Pontius Pilate.
-And now I teach the subject to poor unsuspecting students.
-It is rather rewarding when it gets to the end of the year and they’re left with a permanent sense of melancholy.
-It was after my first year of teaching it became subliminally clear - these philosophical questions can’t be answered.
+Therefore to broaden my horizons I thought it would be quite the challenge to study philosophy at university, and now I teach the subject to poor unsuspecting students who think they may uncover great truths about our being.
+It is rather rewarding when it gets to the end of the year and they’re left with a sense of melancholy.
+It was after my first year of teaching it became subliminally clear - philosophical questions can’t be answered.
 That’s the point.
 It's a subject that contemplates what we don’t know, rather than what we do.

 Philosophy of religion is what I predominately teach, and it’s here I wisely take an agnostic stance.
-Not to say I don’t think religion is juiced up tradition, blended with superstition, culture, and a hint of wishful thinking, which would diminish as fact if people saw it for what it actually is (I don’t mean to offend, but there are many intellectuals that agree with me).
+Not to say I don’t think religion is juiced up superstition, culture, and a hint of wishful thinking, which would diminish as fact if people saw it for what it actually is (I don’t mean to offend, but there are many intellectuals that agree with me).
 The fact that thousands of different religions have existed and disappeared should be enough to raise suspicion.
-A deistic God certainly seems more plausible.
+A deistic God might seem more plausible.

 Science cunningly cuts deep into philosophy and lets it bleed dry.
 Apparently it’s our first port of call into understanding anything.
 Therefore it isn’t surprising I have been swept under its spell, simply because it informs us of so much.
 Evolution explains a great deal.
 However, many of us still refuse to believe it, despite the overwhelming evidence.
 For those of you confused about it all, check out my article on Why Evolution is a Fact.